 - Applied Linguistics

-What Can You Do with a Major in Linguistics?
+What Can I Do with a Major in Linguistics?

 As a linguistics major at Saint Joseph’s University, you will obtain the research skills, analytical abilities and language education that is critical to a wide range of industries, from education to marketing to law.
 Career paths available to linguistics majors include: